reisd/100daysMLChallenge/README.md

 ## Day 13 : Jul 21 , 2018

-**Today's Progress** : I watched all the videos week 2 of class 3 and finished the quiz.
+**Today's Progress** : I watched all the videos week 1 of class 3 and finished the quiz.

 **Thoughts** : I think this class quite useful when I start to apply NN to real life.
 And it is a good summary of things I learned before and how it is related together.

+**Link of Work:**  Personal Ever notebook

+## Day 14 : Jul 22 , 2018

+**Today's Progress** : I watched all the videos week 2 of class 3 and finished the quiz.

+**Thoughts** : I learned a lot of strategy things in deep learning projects and lots of tips I can use in the future projects!
+Andrew is so awesome!
+He can explain these complex things in a quite easy way!

 **Link of Work:**  Personal Ever notebook